 3 – Navy Pier

-A beacon of fun and frivolity on Chicago’s glittering Lake Michigan waterfront, the 3,300-foot-long Navy Pier is a sprawling hub of family-friendly attractions that can’t help but delight.
+A beacon of fun and frivolity on Chicago’s glittering Lake Michigan waterfront, the 3,300-foot-long Navy Pier is a sprawling hub of family-friendly attractions in Downtown Chicago that can’t help but delight.

 Kick-off your visit with a ride on the Centennial Wheel then wander down the 50 acres worth of parks, restaurants, docks, shops, and the tropical Crystal Gardens.

 Traveling with kids in tow?
 Both the Chicago Children’s Museum (always free for kids) and the IMAX theater and sure to keep them entertained for at least a couple of hours.
 Fancy a feed?
 Follow the locals with a food tasting and cultural walking tour or dig into a hefty slice of Chicago deep-dish pizza at Giordano’s!

 While the area thrives year-round, during the summer months the atmosphere is electric with live music concerts, food trucks, and street performers; around the holidays it transforms into a winter wonderland of ice skating, mulled wine, and special events